 Declared value is the monetary value a shipper assigns to a shipment when a bill of lading, air waybill, or other shipping document is issued.
 This value is used to determine the liability or compensation amount in case of shipment loss, damage, or delay.
 Declaring a value is crucial for ensuring appropriate coverage and is often higher than the actual market value to include potential profits lost due to damage or delay.
+Insurance declared value means the coverage provided based on this declared amount, offering financial protection for shippers.

 Shippers calculate the declared value for insurance based on the invoice cost of the goods, plus any additional expenses incurred up to the point of delivery.
 This can include shipping costs, taxes, and an additional percentage to cover potential profit or other intangible losses.
 The specific formula can vary depending on the insurance provider's policies and the nature of the goods being shipped.
 Market conditions, the sensitivity of the goods to time or environmental factors, and the destination country’s regulations may also affect how value is declared.